 Armani came to Genesys Works with the desire to make the most of every opportunity.
 During her time with Genesys Works, she earned great experience through an internship with Blue Cross Blue Shield of Minnesota.
 She is graduating this spring from the University of Minnesota Twin Cities with a degree in International Business and Management Information Systems.
 After graduation, Armani plans to work as a Technology Consultant for Accenture.

 Statutory Authority: MN Statutes 116L.56

 For More Information:

-Kay Tracy, Director (651.259.7555) Office of Youth Development, https://mn.gov/deed/programs-services/office-youth-development/special/grants/
+Kay Tracy, Director (651.259.7555)

+Office of Youth Development,

+MN Department of Employment and Economic Development

+https://mn.gov/deed/programs-services/office-youth-development/special/grants/